-Office of Admissions, Records and Retention
+Office of Admissions, Records and Retention College of Micronesia-FSM P.O.

-P.O.
 Box 159, Kolonia, Pohnpei FM 96941

-- 4. Complete the Free Application for Federal Student Aid (FAFSA) or the FAFSA renewal, and mail it to the address indicated. - 5.
-Request that all official high school transcripts or General Educational Development (GED) scores are sent to the Office of Admissions, Records and Retention (OARR).
+Complete the Free Application for Federal Student Aid (FAFSA) or the FAFSA renewal, and mail it to the address indicated.

+3. Request that all official high school transcripts or General Educational Development (GED) scores are sent to the Office of Admissions, Records and Retention (OARR).
 High school seniors should submit a seven-semester transcript.
 College transfer students must also submit official transcripts from all colleges previously attended.

+Notification of Admission

-Notification of Admission: The College will notify applicants who meet all the admissions requirements of their acceptance as soon as their applications have been approved by the President upon recommendation of the Committee on Recruitment, Admissions and Retention (RAR).
+The college will notify applicants who meet all the admissions requirements of their acceptance as soon as their applications have been approved by the college's president upon recommendation of the committee on RAR.

+Acceptance of Admission

-Acceptance of Admission: Applicants who have been notified of admission to the College and who intend to enroll must do the following:
+Applicants who have been notified of admission to the college and who intend to enroll must do the following:

 - 1. Obtain Social Security numbers; - 2.
 Sign and return the Letter of Acceptance.
-If the Letter of Acceptance is not received by the deadline, the College assumes non-acceptance and will give the slot to another applicant; - 3.
-Complete the Residence Hall Application, if interested in staying in the halls, and return it with a \$50 refundable security deposit; - 4.
+If the Letter of Acceptance is not received by the deadline, the college assumes non-acceptance and will give the slot to another applicant; - 3.
+If interested in staying in the halls, complete the Residence Halls Application, and return it with a \$50 refundable security deposit; - 4.
 Submit the Student Aid Report (SAR) upon receipt to the Financial Aid Office (FAO); - 5.
-Take a physical examination and return the Health Form to the College as soon as possible; and - 6.
-Check with the COM-FSM State Campus Dean for travel arrangements.
-Tickets are provided for students from Yap, Chuuk, and Kosrae who have completed all of the above.
+Take a physical examination and return the Health Form to the college as soon as possible; and - 6.
+Check with the COM-FSM state campus dean for travel arrangements.
+Tickets are provided for students from Yap,

+Chuuk, and Kosrae who have completed all of the above.